-Though Unitarian Universalism has a long history of commitment to racial equality, our heritage also includes the history of white privilege.
-Much of the "flavor" of our worship services, language, music and current demographics reflect this history, and many of our most honored religious ancestors were highly educated and privileged white people.
 No matter how dearly we hold the principles of racial justice and multiculturalism, each of us has been shaped by the ways white privilege has been denied to us or handed on to us, based on our accidents of birth.

 This reality inevitably impacts our engagement with the immigration justice movement, in which local and national initiatives are often led by immigrants themselves.
+For those of us who are white, our ability to be self-aware and reflective will determine how gracefully and effectively we can partner with these communities.
 If your congregation has not yet had frank conversations about racial justice and white privilege, begin by building this lens into your work for immigration justice.
-You can do this through study circles, workshops, and involvement with your local chapter of racial justice advocacy groups such as Black Lives Matter or Showing Up for Racial Justice (SURJ).7
+You can do this through study circles, workshops, and involvement with your local chapter of racial justice advocacy groups such as Black Lives Matter or Showing Up for Racial Justice (SURJ).3

 Remember that even as our congregations are mobilizing in support of migrants, many Black Americans, First Nations people, and other people of color remain deeply vulnerable to racist language and actions.
-As we explore the concept of offering literal physical Sanctuary, we also must stay alert to those within and outside our congregations whose experience makes them wonder what sanctuary they might find from the ongoing violence of racism.
+As we explore the concept of offering literal physical Sanctuary, we also must stay alert to those within and outside our congregations, whose experience makes them wonder what sanctuary they might find from the ongoing violence of racism.